 - If the access token validator is unable to validate the access token, it passes the token to the access token validator with the next lowest evaluation order index, and the previous two steps are repeated.

-- HTTP request processing continues, and the policy request is sent to the policy decision point (PDP).
+- HTTP request processing continues, and the policy request is sent to the PDP.